Picture of couple happy together

 Life’s too short to be unhappy in your relationship.
-While I fully believe this, change often has to start with you.
+While I wholeheartedly believe this, meaningful change often starts from within.

-A healthy relationship starts with a healthy and happy you.
+A healthy relationship starts with a healthy, happy you.

 Relationships require maintenance and effort to stay healthy.

-Far too often, couples get comfortable in their relationships and while that’s a good thing, it can sometimes lead to situations where you feel more like roommates than romantic partners.
-Unhelpful habits can creep in along with ineffective patterns of communication.
+Far too often, couples get comfortable in their relationships, and while that’s a good thing, it can sometimes lead to situations where you feel more like roommates than romantic partners.
+It can also cause individuals to put their own needs on the back burner.
+Unhelpful habits can sneak in.
+Communication patterns become stale.

-Other times, that comfort can cause your relationship to feel stagnant.
-You and your partner might not give each other as much attention as you used to, or do the things you used to do that made the relationship fulfilling.
+Other times, that comfort can create a sense of stagnation.
+You and your partner might not give each other the attention or affection you once did, and the things that once made the relationship fulfilling begin to fade.

 So, what can you do to be a better partner in your relationship, no matter how long you’ve been together?